The Difference Between Pink Eye And A Stye

 • Keep your eye products private; throw away eye creams and makeup after a few months.

 Pink eye and styes are rarely dangerous medical conditions.
-Spreading pink eye to another person is the greatest risk.
+Spreading pink eye to another person is the most significant risk.
 If bacteria cause pink eye, treatment can help prevent its spread.
 In rare cases, a person's cornea can become inflamed, resulting in vision problems.

 Seeing a health care provider who can diagnose and treat your eye or eyes can't hurt if they are bothering you.
 Contact a healthcare provider if your symptoms worsen, you aren't improving with treatment, your vision changes, or you are experiencing severe eye pain.